-Fully refrigerated tankers that carry LPG, Ammonia & Vinyl chloride over long distances
+Fully refrigerated tankers that carry LPG, Ammonia & Vinyl chloride

 Fully refrigerated tankers are built to carry liquefied gases at low temperature and atmospheric pressure between terminals equipped with fully refrigerated storage tanks.
 The tankers have prismatic-shaped cargo tanks fabricated from 3.5% nickel steel, allowing the carriage of cargoes at temperatures as low as –48°C, marginally below the boiling point of pure propane.

 Prismatic tanks enabled the ship’s cargo carrying capacity to be maximized, thus making fully refrigerated ships highly suitable for carrying large volumes of cargo such as LPG, ammonia and vinyl chloride over long distances.